 CARE FOR THE HOMELESS (CFH) HAS MET THE MEDICAL, MENTAL, AND BEHAVIORAL HEALTH CARE NEEDS OF PEOPLE EXPERIENCING HOMELESSNESS IN NEW YORK CITY SINCE 1985.

-We currently operate 27 health care delivery sites throughout Brooklyn, the Bronx, Manhattan, Queens, and Staten Island.
-We have plans to open more in the near future.
+We currently operate 22 health care delivery sites throughout Brooklyn, the Bronx, Manhattan, Queens, and Staten Island.

 ALL SERVICES ARE ALWAYS PROVIDED, REGARDLESS OF AN INDIVIDUALโ€™S ABILITY TO PAY.